stoosepp/theopenbook_platform/README.md

 * Gutenberg friendly

 *IN PROGRESS:*
-*ePub & PDF Download options (probably ready in early 2022)
+* ePub & PDF Download options (probably ready in early 2022)

+## In Practice
+*Wanna see what it looks like for real?*

+Visit [Readings on Learning Technology](learn.stoosepp.com), a site I'm current piloting for university courses on learning technology.

 ## How to use the thing
 1. Create a Page.
 This is your book